dopecodez/Wikipedia/docs/PAGE.md

-    _infobox!: any; // Stores the infobox in case it is preloaded or called on the page object earlier _tables!: Array<any>; // Stores the tables in case it is preloaded or called on the page object earlier _intro!: string; // Stores the intro in case it is preloaded or called on the page object earlier _related!: Array<wikiSummary>; // Stores the related info in case it is preloaded or called on the page object earlier
+    _infobox!: any; // Stores the infobox in case it is preloaded or called on the page object earlier _tables!: Array<any>; // Stores the tables in case it is preloaded or called on the page object earlier _intro!: string; // Stores the intro in case it is preloaded or called on the page object earlier _related!: Array<relatedResult>; // Stores the related info in case it is preloaded or called on the page object earlier
 ```

 ## Functions